GhubDB/Content-Engineer-Studio/readme.md

 ## Usage

-- Import a CSV or XLSX file for testing/analysis
+- Import a CSV or XLSX file for testing/analysis.
-- Drag the imported DataFrame onto the testing or the analysis area
+- Drag the imported DataFrame onto the testing or the analysis area.
-- Start a new live chat session
+- Start a new live chat session.
+- Save messages to the DataFrame and add annotations.
+- Export the file.

 ## Features